-Table 2 (beginning on page 18) organizes the estimates, by product, within fuel type.
-The three major fuel types include: Gas-Fueled Products (natural gas and liquid petroleum-LP including propane and butane-gas); Solid-Fueled Products (charcoal, coal, and wood); and Liquid-Fueled Products (gasoline, kerosene, and oil).
-Of these fuel types, Gas-Fueled Products were associated with 89 of the 250 (36%) estimated CO deaths in 2019.
-Liquid-Fueled Products were associated with an estimated 97 (39%) deaths; and Solid-Fueled Products were associated with an estimated 21(8%) deaths in the same period.
-There were also 40 fatalities (16%), where the fuel type of the device could not be identified.
+Table 2 organizes the estimates, by product, within fuel type.
+The three major fuel types include: Solid-Fueled Products (charcoal, coal, and wood); Liquid-Fueled Products (gasoline, kerosene, and oil); and Gas-Fueled Products (natural gas and liquid petroleum-including propane and butane-gas).
+Of these fuel types, Solid-Fueled Products were associated with an estimated 19 (9%) CO deaths in 2020.
+Liquid-Fueled Products were associated with an estimated 84 (40%) deaths; and Gas-Fueled Products were associated with 75 of the 211 (36%) in the same period.
+There were also 28 fatalities (13%) where the fuel type of the device could not be identified.